blasko03/pdf_gem/README.md

 # PdfGem
-This is a gem for generating PDF from HTML, and is rendered from Chromium Browser
+This is a gem for generating PDF from HTML and is rendered from Chromium Browser

 ## Prerequisites
 This package depends on node.js and puppeteer run this command for installing them: